zahaibalig/huldra/README.md

 ### 1. Set up a Firebase project

-Currenty Huldra uses Google Firebase to store assets and responses (we may support other types of servers in the future).
+Currenty Huldra uses Google Firebase to store assets and responses (we may support other types of storage solutions in the future).

 - Login to https://firebase.google.com/ with your Google account.
 - Click **Go to console**.
 - Click **+ Add project** and follow the prompts to create a project.
 - Click the **</>** icon to create a web app.
-- Once it is created, the project configuration page is open, where you can see Firebase connection parameters, such as apiKey and appId.
-Save this for later use.
+- Once the web app is created, open the project configuration page, where you can see Firebase connection parameters such as `apiKey` and `appId`.
+Save these for later use.
 (If you forget, you can find this info under **Project Overview** -> **Project settings** -> **General**.)
  - In your project, go to **All Products** -> **Authentication**.
 On the **Sign-in Methods** page, enable the **Anonymous** sign-in method

 ### 2. Upload assets